soxueren/atsd/administration/corrupted-zookeeper.md

  ps -ef | grep '[h]base'
 ```

-Determine folder that contains zookeeper temporary files.
+Determine the folder that contains the zookeeper temporary files.
 This folder is
-specified in `/opt/atsd/hbase/conf/hbase-site.xml` .
-Property has the
+specified in `/opt/atsd/hbase/conf/hbase-site.xml`.
+The property has the
 name `hbase.zookeeper.property.dataDir`.
 For example:

 ```sh